MolecularImagingLab/fMRI_scripts/README.md

 		I. EmoSally
 		    a) This will bring you to the scripts folder
 		II. ./ROI_byrun.py
 		    a) This will create a .CSV file containing % change fMRI activation in the following brain regions: Amygdala, Caudate, Hippocampus, Pallidum, Putamen, Thalamus and Nucleus Accumbens.
-Please note this script
+Please note this script uses cespct.nii.gz files which have not undergone statistical corrections

 ## Process the group fMRI data (second-level analysis)
 	1. Open terminal and type: